What is cancer?

 A tumour can be benign or malignant.
 Cells in benign tumours do not spread to other parts of the body.
 Malignant tumours are cancerous tumours that can go on to invade nearby tissues and spread to other parts of the body.

-Cancer explained and how cancer cells work
+How cancer cells work

-The following two short videos help to explain what cancer is.
 Ben Lawrence talks about how cancer cells work, different cancer treatments, precision medicine and his passion for oncology.

 What is oncology?

 Oncology is the area of medicine involving cancer.
 An oncologist is a doctor specialising in the treatment of cancer.
 Other doctors are involved in the treatment of cancer such as surgeons, palliative care specialists (doctors who specialise in the treatment of symptoms from cancer that cannot be cured) and general physicians (who often are involved in the diagnosis of cancer).
 If you have cancer you are likely to be referred to some of these doctors depending on the type of treatment that is advised.
 The Oncology Service also consists of specialised nurses, therapists and social workers as the diagnosis of cancer can affect people and their families in many ways.
-The Oncology Department alsoworks alongside hospices and the Cancer Society www.cancernz.org.nz who provide support to people with the diagnosis of cancer
+The Oncology Department alsoworks alongside hospices and the Cancer Society www.cancernz.org.nz who provide support to people with the diagnosis of cancer.

 What is haematology?